EURECA

 Questions:

-2. What functions do rivers and their surroundings in the city perform for city residents?
+2. What roles do rivers and their adjacent areas play for urban inhabitants?

-3. What are the natural functions of the river in the city?
+3. What are the inherent functions of rivers within the urban environment?

 Authors: